Apparatus for quantum-mixture research in microgravity: Discussion

 We have shown the impact of realistic magnetic field decays of the external coils and chip structures and observed a differential release velocity between both species.
 By introducing a time delay between switching off the magnetic coil and the atom chip we were able to reduce the differential release velocity.
 The technique is compatible with requirements on the differential velocity of future high-precision measurements such as the tests of the Einstein equivalence principle. \\ We note that the spatial evolution of expanding BEC mixtures in different interaction regimes has been studied in a number of experiments \cite{Wang2016,Wacker2015,Papp2008,Lee2018}.
 In these realizations, atoms were trapped in optical dipole traps and are naturally not affected by magnetic forces during release.
-Although recent progress has demonstrated the feasibility of dipole traps in microgravity \cite{Vogt2020PRA, haase2025robustcompactsinglelenscrossedbeam}, atom chips are widely used in compact experiments and represent the tool of choice in environments with high demands on robustness and low power consumption.\\ We could demonstrate the robustness of the system and the sequences by rotating the payload with respect to gravity between 0 and 75$^\circ$ and generated BEC mixtures in each configuration without changing sequence parameters.
-The rotation allowed us to study the different forces acting on the atoms, in particular gravitational forces, interspecies repulsion and magnetic forces generated by eddy currents during release.\\ By applying our switch-off protocol in microgravity with this payload, the dynamics of the atoms would only be governed by their intra- and interspecies interactions.
+Although recent progress has demonstrated the feasibility of dipole traps in microgravity \cite{Vogt2020PRA, haase2025robustcompactsinglelenscrossedbeam}, atom chips are widely used in compact experiments and represent the tool of choice in environments with high demands on robustness and low power consumption.\\ We could demonstrate the robustness of the system and the sequences by rotating the payload with respect to gravity between 0 and 90$^\circ$ and generated BEC mixtures in each configuration, between 0 and 75$^\circ$ without changing sequence parameters.
+The rotation allowed us to study the different forces acting on the atoms, in particular gravitational forces, interspecies repulsion and magnetic forces generated by eddy currents during release.\\ By applying our switch-off protocol in microgravity with this payload, the dynamics of the atoms are only governed by their intra- and interspecies interactions.
 In absence of the gravitational sag, the mixture ground state can show various geometric configurations, such as symmetric splitting of the $^{41}$K-atoms in cigar-shaped traps \cite{Pichery2023} or closed shells of $^{41}$K forming bubble traps~\cite{Wolf2022}.
-The interaction driven expansion in microgravity thus depends on the details of the underlying ground state geometry.
-Our findings offer therefore a detailed understanding of the release processes and minimization of additional transient forces that are necessary for future quantum mixture experiments relevant for many-body physics as well as for quantum sensing.
+The interaction driven expansion in microgravity depends on the details of the underlying ground state geometry and will be studied in future campaigns in the Einstein-Elevator.
+Our findings offer therefore a detailed understanding of the release processes and minimization of additional transient forces that are necessary for future quantum mixture experiments relevant for many-body physics as well as for quantum sensing.\\ In conclusion, we are able to generate BEC mixtures of $^{87}$Rb and $^{41}$K with a high flux in different orientations to gravity as well as in microgravity.
+By introducing a suitable time delay between switching off the atom chip and the coils, we can tune the differential release velocity to zero, only limited by the time resolution of the hardware.
+The effects of gravity, interactions and transient magnetic fields are well described by a set of coupled Gross-Pitaevskii equations.
+Our results lay the foundation for further studies with BEC mixtures in microgravity, enabling a wide range of proposed experiments ranging from tests of the equivalence principle \cite{Ahlers2022}, the generation of quantum droplets \cite{Petrov2015,Derrico2019} to applications in molecular physics \cite{Dincao_2017, DIncao2022}.